Sanusihassan/pdfequips-blog/src/content/blog/How-to-Convert-Scanned-Documents-to-Editable-PDFs.md

 heroImage: '/images/blog/How-to-Convert-Scanned-Documents-to-Editable-PDFs.png'
 ---

-# How to Convert Scanned Documents to Editable PDFs

 In today's digital age, having the ability to edit and manipulate PDF documents is crucial.
 However, scanned documents often present a challenge as they are essentially images, making them non-editable.
 This is where Optical Character Recognition (OCR) technology comes to the rescue.
 In this guide, we'll walk you through the process of converting scanned documents to editable PDFs using OCR.

 ## What is OCR?